Alameddine crime network: Counter-terror police sting

 At the time of their alleged offense, Bilal Alameddine and Samimjan Azari were both only 18 years of age.
 As of an article published in The Daily Telegraph on 15 May 2020, Alameddine and Azari had both pleaded guilty to unlawfully supplying firearms and supplying about 500 grams of cocaine.
 Alameddine then also pleaded guilty to "supplying ammunition and two counts of supplying a pistol part" on 12 May 2020.
-Azari, in addition to his main charges, also pleaded guilty to "six form-one offences relating to the unauthorised supply of pistol parts, ammunition, and the MDMA and cash found in his home".
+Azari also pleaded guilty to "six form-one offences relating to the unauthorised supply of pistol parts, ammunition, and the MDMA and cash found in his home".

 As of the 15 May 2020 article, Bilal Alameddine was represented by lawyer Peter Lange.
 While awaiting sentencing, Alameddine was in confinement at Long Bay Correctional Centre.
 Alameddine, whose date of birth was listed in court filings as 4 September 1998, was sentenced to "an aggregate sentence of 6 years from 30 June 2017 to 29 June 2023 with an aggregate non-parole period of 3 years expiring on 29 June 2020".

 In 2020 and 2021, Bilal Alameddine was refused early release by the State Parole Authority.

 On 11 August 2021, The Sydney Morning Herald published an article that identified solicitor Abdulrahim 'Abdul' Saddik as the head of Bilal's legal team, and Tomislav Bicanic as his barrister.
 Abdul Saddik also represents many other members of the Alameddine clan, including Trente Jeske, Ali 'Ay Huncho' Younes and Asaad Alahmad, as well as Talal, Hamdi, and family boss Rafat.

 On 14 November 2022, The Daily Telegraph reported that Bilal Alameddine was set to be released from jail on parole within "a matter of weeks".